It's 2020, Google is still the undisputed king of Search Engines. (92.95% worldwide market share as of November 2019.)

-Because companies now have separate content teams in different departments, it can be hard to coordinate and make sure everything is up to snuff.
+When larger companies have separate content teams in different departments, it can be hard to coordinate and make sure everything is up to snuff.

 Even the most profitable company on the planet makes mistakes here.

-One easy step you can take to find and fix insecure pages is to search for “site:YOURSITE.com -inurl:https.”
+One easy step you can take to find and fix insecure pages is to use the search command “site:YOURSITE.com -inurl:https.”